-Quebec's Bourgeois/Lechasseur Architectes are renown for creating contemporary projects inspired by the province itself for design-enthusiasts.
+Quebec's Bourgeois/Lechasseur Architectes are renown for creating contemporary projects inspired by the province itself.
 More specifically, the inspiration is rooted in Îles-de-la-Madeleine; a small archipelago in the Gulf of Saint Lawrence. Îles-de-la-Madeleine has quite the place among Canadian history with the famous French explorer Jacques Cartier being the first known explorer to visit in 1534.
 There have been upwards of 400 shipwrecks across the archipelago and several of the historic houses on the islands are actually constructed from the materials found in these wrecks.

 Photo Credit: Architect Magazine

 The nautical theme is most obvious in Cabin A’s angular construction.
 This was inspired by two triangular fins on the Alpha Flag which is part of the International Code of Signals (ICS) used in nautical communications, displayed below:

 Photo Credit: Omniglot